shmookey/much-text/README.md

   `cols='auto'` in conjunction with line wrapping will cause wrapping to occur at the edge of the element, for whatever width it happens to be.

-#    KNOWN ISSUES

-- Doesn't work on firefox (no private class fields yet)
-- Ignored by form elements
-- Styling margin width breaks layout
-- inputType on events not always accurate
-- Not implemented: graceful degradation
-- Not implemented: context menu
-- Not implemented: tabs
-- Not implemented: row-based keyboard navigation
-- Not implemented: "hard" wrapping mode